ISTA 1A: Integrity Testing for Packaged-Products Weighing 150 lb or Less

-ISTA Test Procedure 1A was established to test individually-packaged products weighing 150 pounds or less.
-The ISTA 1 series of tests challenge the capabilities of the package and product to withstand transport hazards.
+The ISTA 1A procedure tests individually-packaged products weighing 150 pounds or less.
+Furthermore, the ISTA 1 series of tests challenge the capabilities of the package and product to withstand transport hazards.
 This transit testing procedure is considered an integrity test.

 The benefits of ISTA testing are numerous.
 Package testing promotes customer satisfaction through non-damaged products.
 It also provides economic benefits or fewer returns and damage claims.
 Keystone Package Testing assists companies in identifying potential problems before they become actual problems.